 Germany vs the UK: Job opportunities

-Many Brits come to work in Germany and many Germans move for a job in the UK.
-Interestingly, Brits get the highest paycheck across all international workers in Germany 2,820 EUR per month after tax.
+Many Brits come to work in Germany, and many Germans move for a job in the UK.
+Interestingly, Brits get the highest paycheck among all international workers in Germany, 2,820 EUR per month after tax.
+Learn more about salaries in Germany.

 According to the survey among British workers, around 600,000 are considering moving abroad for work, and 44% or 264,000 have identified Germany as their first choice.